danarrib/danarrib/README.md

 🔭 I’m currently working on a Cinema tickets seller system, which will be capable of handling very heavy peaks of incoming traffic.
 The goal is to survive to a "Spyder Man - No way home" premiere demand...
 Means +10K transactions per hour.

-The purpose of this project is to learn some technologies that I still don't know:
+The purpose of this project is to learn and get experience on some technologies:
 - Use of Docker containers and microservices architecture
 - Use KeyCloak for Authentication and Authorization (OpenID Connect + OAuth2)
 - React for the "Home" front-end